 Si usted fue afectado(a) por el tornado que llegó a Marshalltown, IA el 19 de julio del 2018, aquí hay información sobre el alivio de desastres y los recursos disponibles para la comunidad.

 WIC Clinic (MICA)

-The WIC clinic in Marshalltown, through Mid-Iowa Community Action was hit by the tornado last week.
+The WIC clinic in Marshalltown, through Mid-Iowa Community Action was hit by the tornado.
 Luckily there were no participant or staff injuries.
-Starting tomorrow, they will be holding their WIC clinic at their administrative office building in Marshalltown 1001 S. 18th Ave. in Marshalltown.
+They will be holding their WIC clinic at their administrative office building in Marshalltown 1001 S. 18th Ave. in Marshalltown.
 Their clinic number is being re-routed to the administrative office building (1-800-390-5293, 641-753-4816).

 CLINICA WIC (MICA)

-La clínica WIC en Marshalltown, a través de Mid-Iowa Community Action fue golpeada por el tornado la semana pasada.
+La clínica WIC en Marshalltown, a través de Mid-Iowa Community Action fue golpeada por el tornado.
 Afortunadamente no hubo lesiones de participantes o del personal.
-A partir de mañana, llevarán a cabo su clínica de WIC en su edificio de oficinas administrativas en Marshalltown 1001 S. 18th Ave. en Marshalltown.
+Llevarán a cabo su clínica de WIC en su edificio de oficinas administrativas en Marshalltown 1001 S. 18th Ave. en Marshalltown.
 El número de su clínica está siendo redirigido al edificio de la oficina administrativa (1-800-390-5293, 641-753-4816).
 Parece que pudieron recuperar la mayoría de su equipo.

 Region 6 Planning Commission